 Socio-run clubs are not financially independent and cannot raise capital through public/private investment or floatation of shares on the stock market to fund player purchases and club operations, and are solely dependent on the club’s self-generated revenue through TV broadcasting rights, tickets and merchandise sale, transfers and sponsorship deals.

 The lack of investor/shareholder scrutiny makes it mighty difficult to ensure financial fair practices and financial responsibilities.

 The combined debt of Barcelona and Real Madrid is around €2 BILLION.

 Talk of signing Mbappe and Haaland was always irresponsible.
 Even the Super League would have been a sticking plaster are best.

 These clubs are in major difficulty and the ESL was a Hail Mary.

 — Robin Bairner (@RBairner) April 21, 2021

-The recent debt-figures of both Barcelona and Real Madrid point fingers towards the century old models.
-Both clubs despite being the 2 highest grossing clubs in the world owe a combined figure of nearly €2 billion in debts.
+The recent debt figures of both Barcelona and Real Madrid point fingers towards the century-old models.
+Both clubs, despite being the two highest-grossing clubs in the world owe a combined figure of nearly €2 billion in debts.
 This was one of the major reasons why the two clubs wanted the European Super League to get going.

 The Socio’s nevertheless are proud of their historical and cultural method of running clubs as it binds them together.